-- 310 The TOE claims the assurance requirement ASE\TSS.2, the security architectural information on a very high level is included in the TSS to inform the embedded software developers on how the TOE protects itself against interference, logical tampering and bypass. - 311 Interference - 312 Interference consists in interfering in the TSF in order to get access to assets. - 313 Logical tampering - 314 Logical tampering consists in get access to the assets by a logical means (in contrast with physical tampering).
-For this TOE, logical tampering may be used on - the access control - the information flow control - 315 The access control is enforced by the following security functions: "Security registers access control", "Invalid address access", "Access rights for the code executed in FLASH", "Access control for Operating state", "Flash protection about Write operation". - 316 The information flow control is enforced by the following security function "Memory Encryption". - 317 Bypass - 318 Non-bypassability is a property that the security functionality of the TSF is always invoked.
-For this TOE, bypassing a security function may be caused by - 319 A physical perturbation on the IC: protection against this bypass if ensured by the security functions "Static Address/Data scrambling for bus and memory", "Synthesizable processor core", "Detectors", "Filters" - 320 Switching back from Normal mode to Test mode in order to get more privilege: protection against this bypass if ensured by the security functions "Non-reversibility of TEST mode and NORMAL mode" - 321 Masking the security errors: protection against this bypass if ensured by the security function "Security registers access control"
+- 315 Logical tampering consists in get access to the assets by a logical means (in contrast with physical tampering).
+For this TOE, logical tampering may be used on - the access control - the information flow control - 316 The access control is enforced by the following security functions: "Security registers access control", "Invalid address access", "Access rights for the code executed in FLASH", "Access control for Operating state", "Flash protection about Write operation". - 317 The information flow control is enforced by the following security function "Memory Encryption". - 318 Bypass - 319 Non-bypassability is a property that the security functionality of the TSF is always invoked.
+For this TOE, bypassing a security function may be caused by - 320 A physical perturbation on the IC: protection against this bypass if ensured by the security functions "Static Address/Data scrambling for bus and memory", "Synthesizable processor core", "Detectors", "Filters" - 321 Switching back from Normal mode to Test mode in order to get more privilege: protection against this bypass if ensured by the security functions "Non-reversibility of TEST mode and NORMAL mode" - 322 Masking the security errors: protection against this bypass if ensured by the security function "Security registers access control"